 At the Epicenter ...

 Although over two dozen college students have claimed to have some recollection of - or witnessed or experienced - the 1985 C2D1 Haunting, two Erie Hall students at SUNY Geneseo, Chris Di Cesare (who lived in C2D1) and J. Jeff Ungar (who lived one door down in C2D2) are considered the primary witnesses to the now infamous occurrence.
-At the time of the haunting, Di Cesare (far left) was a nationally-ranked distance runner who had completed nine 26.2 mile marathons at the age of 19, while Ungar (near left) was both an accomplished writer and photographer.
+At the time of the haunting, Di Cesare (far left) was a nationally-ranked distance runner who had completed nine 26.2 mile marathons at the age of 19, while Ungar (near left) was a talented and accomplished writer and photographer.
 Each of them were in their second year at the college when that momentous fall semester began.
 Di Cesare was said to be a popular student on campus, often described by those who knew him as "outgoing" and "friendly".
 His penchant for running through forests and waterfalls in his birthday suit served to underscore his love of the natural world.
 Ungar was considered both "keenly observant" and "introverted" while being widely respected for his intelligence.
 Many of his former classmates note that Ungar was rarely seen leaving his dorm room without his trusty 35mm Minolta camera, capturing meaningful moments whenever and wherever possible.
 One could argue that Di Cesare's joy for life and Ungar's desire to record it, may be the very reasons that they both survived it as they did, and the reasons why evidence of the haunting exists today.
 It was Di Cesare who first began hearing a 'disembodied voice' in his dorm room on or about February 10th, 1985, just over a week after noted 'Demonologists' Ed and Lorraine Warren had lectured at the college.
 The following evening Di Cesare claimed to see a full-bodied apparition standing in the room, rising out of his roommate's stereo.
 Di Cesare, in a panic, began relating his experience to Ungar, who admitted to being somewhat fascinated by the accounts that he was being provided with, and whose decision to chronicle the events led to what is now known as the 'C2D1 Journal'.
 According the many witnesses, the haunting lasted for several months and included: a blessing from Fr.
-Charlie Manning of the college's Interfaith Center; the hasty departure of Di Cesare's roommate, Paul; evidence-gathering guidance from a university professor (Dr. Lawrence Casler); and a viscous attack in the dorm shower that left Di Cesare bleeding down his back and sprawled across the dorm's bathroom floor in a state of shock.
+Charlie Manning, Chaplain of the college's Interfaith Center; the hasty departure of Di Cesare's roommate, Paul; evidence-gathering guidance from a university professor (Dr. Lawrence Casler); and a vicious attack in the dorm shower that left Di Cesare bleeding down his back and sprawled across the dorm's bathroom floor in a state of shock.
 The existence of the journal notes, the 'skeletal image' 35mm photograph, and the 'ghost tape' all underscore the lengths that Di Cesare, Ungar, and their college mates went to, in the hopes of understanding what was transpiring all around them.
 As other students began to complain about being victimized by the entity, Di Cesare was reported to have taken the advice of another college student, Craig Norris, and resigned himself to directly engaging the entity.

 Proving That They Were There